-The Glass-Steagall Act (1933) separated depository institutions from investment banks and limited securities, activities, and affiliations within commercial banks and securities firms.
+The Glass-Steagall Act (1933) separated depository institutions aka retail banks from investment banks and limited securities, activities, and affiliations within commercial banks and securities firms.

-In 1933, in the wake of the 1929 stock market crash and during a nationwide commercial bank failure and the Great Depression, two members of Congress put their names on what is known today as the Glass-Steagall Act.
+In 1933, in the wake of the 1929 stock market crash and during a nationwide commercial bank failure and the Great Depression, two members of Congress, Senator Carter Glass, and Representative Henry B. Steagall, put their names on what is known today as the Glass-Steagall Act.

-Congress repealed the Act in 1999, and this has now allowed securities firms and insurance companies to purchase banks.
+Congress repealed the Act in 1999.
+The repeal allowed securities firms and insurance companies to purchase banks.
 The decline in traditional banking does not mean that traditional banking became less profitable.

 Reasons for the Glass-Steagall Act